 I'd get the Asus RP-AX56 AX1800 Dual-Band Wi-Fi 6 Repeater in a heartbeat.
 At $100 apiece, it's a steal.

 Indeed, this little puppy works much better as an AiMesh node, especially if you can use it via a wired backhaul.
-Or, if you don’t have an AiMesh ready router, you should use it as an access point (AP).
+Or, if you don't have an AiMesh-ready router, you should use it as a wireless access point (WAP).

-To cut to the chase, if you’re an Asus AiMesh fan, this one is the least expensive way to extend your network effectively.
-And if you have wired your home, this modest piece of hardware will also deliver the type of Wi-Fi speeds I’d call excellent, considering how little you pay for it.
+Here's the bottom line: If you're an Asus AiMesh fan, this one is the least expensive way to extend your network effectively.
+And if you have wired your home, this modest piece of hardware will also deliver the type of Wi-Fi speeds I'd call excellent, considering how little you pay for it.

 Asus RP-AX56: The Wi-Fi 6 mesh add-on for the budget-minded

-At a glance, the Asus RP-AX56 resembles that of TP-Link OneMesh’s RE300.
-It’s a snap-on Wi-Fi extender designed to work with any existing Wi-Fi network or as part of an intended mesh system.
+At a glance, the Asus RP-AX56 resembles TP-Link OneMesh's RE300.
+It's a snap-on Wi-Fi extender designed to work with any existing Wi-Fi network or as part of an intended mesh system.

-The idea is you plug it somewhere the range of the current network is about to wane, and it will extend it farther.
-Being a dual-band device with modest Wi-Fi specs, it sure will suffer from signal loss — it’ll be slow.
+The idea is that if you plug it somewhere, the range of the current network is about to wane, and it will extend it farther.
+Being a dual-band device with modest Wi-Fi specs, it sure will suffer from signal loss -- it'll be slow.

 Flip it up, though, and you'll note that the RP-AX56U has a Gigabit network port, and that changes everything.